 Ten years after the bombing Chris Fields has gone from Capt. to Major and is the acting battalion chief with the fire department.
 The memories don’t bother him but he dreads having to go through it again.

 Aren is now married with two kids, Bella and Broox, both of who know about their famous half-sister.
 After Baylee’s limb body appeared on TVs across the world, letters started to flow in from everywhere.
 Many only had “the mother of the baby in the firefighter’s arms” as the address.
-There were poetry, letters, cards but most had one thing in common, money.
-Aren used the donations to get her life in order buying a house and a car but some of the very first donations she used to set up a group called Protecting People First Foundation (PPFF).
+There was poetry, letters, cards but most had one thing in common, money.
+Aren used the donations to get her life in order to buy a house and a car but some of the very first donations she used to set up a group called Protecting People First Foundation (PPFF).
 Since the beginning PPFF’s mission has stayed the same, to raise awareness about the deadly effects of flying glass caused by a terrorist attack or natural disaster.
 After the Sept.
 11 attack on the Pentagon, workers thanked her because the protective glass helped save lives.

 On April 18, 2005, the family celebrated what would have been Baylee’s 11th birthday.
 The cake and party favors are for her kids.
 They still have the party every year and the kids know the next day they’ll go to the Oklahoma City National Memorial and lay a wreath on the little chair that bears her name.

 Oklahoma Natural Gas didn’t stop with firing Lester and on October 5, 1995, sued to claim copyright ownership of the photos.
 Oklahoma Natural Gas won.
 The court’s denied Lester’s appeals and Lester was forced to give up copyright ownership and pay statutory damages in the sum of $34,623.50.